chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

     librsvg-dev glib-dev harfbuzz-dev fribidi-dev expat-dev libxft-dev
 ```

 The next change we need to make is to the "RUN groupadd …" line.
-Chainguard images use busybox by
+Chainguard images use BusyBox by
 default, which means `groupadd` needs to become `addgroup`.
 Rewrite the line so that it looks like
 this: